Webreaper/Damselfly/README.md

 * Focus on extremely fast performance - searching a 500,000-image catalogue returns results in less than a second.
 * Fast keyword tagging workflow with non-destructive EXIF data updates (using ExifTool) - so JPEGs are not re-encoded when keyword-tagged
-* Multi-user support with user accounts, and role-based entitlements (e.g., ReadOnly role prevents keyword tagging for a user)
+* [Multi-user support with user accounts](./docs/Multi-user.md)), and role-based entitlements (e.g., ReadOnly role prevents keyword tagging for a user)
 * Download/export processing to watermark images ready for social media, or sending via Email etc.
 * Selection basket for saving images from search results1
     * Images within the basket can be downloaded, exported for use within Digikam/PhotoShop/etc., or uploaded to Wordpress